Lam Kor-wan

-Lam Kor-wan (林過雲 (lam4 gwo3 wan4); born 22 May 1955) is a Hong Kong serial killer.
+Lam Kor-wan (林過雲 (lam4 gwo3 wan4); born 22 May 1955) is one of Hong Kong's most notorious serial killers.

 Early life

 Childhood

 Lam was born in British Hong Kong on 22 May 1955 as Lam Kwok-yue.
 From 1957 to 1962, his father worked for a petroleum company in Brunei, and Lam and his sister went to live with his mother in the company's dormitory, together with his concubine and half-siblings.
-In December 1962, Lam returned to Hong Kong with his family and moved into his own home in Morrison Street, Kwun Tong, where he attended a government elementary school, usually in the top ten.
-In 1970, Lam's father opened a store named Navy Doors selling motorcycles and asked him to help out in the shop after school every day, which led to a decline in Lam's grades and a deterioration in his relationship with his father, who often scolded him and drove him away from home.
-After graduating from secondary school, Lam started working in his father's motorcycle store in Hong Ning Road, Kwun Tong, and then worked as an air-conditioning apprentice for a relative.
+In December 1962, Lam returned to Hong Kong with his family where they moved into their own home in Kwun Tong, and he attended a government elementary school, usually performing in the top ten of his class.
+In 1970, Lam's father opened a store selling motorcycles and asked him to help out in the shop after school every day, which led to a decline in Lam's grades and a deterioration in his relationship with his father, who often scolded him and drove him away from home.
+After graduating from secondary school, Lam started working in his father's motorcycle store on Hong Ning Road, Kwun Tong, and then worked as an air-conditioning apprentice for a relative.

 Adulthood

 In early 1973, Lam was expelled from his home after an argument with his father.
-He was arrested after he threatened a woman with a knife and touched her lower body with his hand near a public toilet in Southwark Street, Hung Hom.
-After 102 days of treatment in Cassie Hill Mental Clinic, he was discharged and temporarily renamed Lam Yau-keung.
+He was arrested after he threatened a woman with a knife and touched her lower body with his hand near a public toilet in Hok Yuen Street, Hung Hom.
+After 102 days of treatment in Castle Peak Hospital, he was discharged and temporarily renamed Lam Yau-keung.
 When Lam was about 19 years old, his family noticed that he was behaving abnormally and was interested in female flesh.
 He was later caught peeping at his sister's naked body outside the toilet of his residence in Kwun Tong.
 In 1978, Lam obtained a cab license and changed his name to Lam Kor-wan after he officially became a cab driver, and in about 1980, he became a night-time cab driver.
-In 1981, he suddenly became interested in photography and began to study photography techniques and joined a photography club.
-One year after Lam worked as a night-time cab driver, his mother noticed that his behavior had changed significantly, such as his refusal to change clothes and take a shower, and his depressed behavior.
+In 1981, he suddenly became interested in photography, began to study photography techniques and joined a photography club.
+One year after Lam worked as a night-time cab driver, his mother noticed that his behaviour had changed significantly, such as his refusal to change clothes and take a shower, and his depressed behaviour.